Alexanderia-Mike/Alexanderia-Mike/README.md

 **Alexanderia-Mike/Alexanderia-Mike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently doing undergraduate degree program in Electrical and Computer Engineering in UM-SJTU Joint Institute.
+- 🔭 I’m currently doing Master's degree program in Electrical and Computer Engineering in Carnegie Mellon University.
-- 🌱 I’m currently learning some front-end languages like javascript and react native, and also studying machine learning algorithms implemented in python.
+- 🌱 I’m currently learning system design skills and try to learn techniques that may be used in full-stack software development as much as possible.
-- 👯 I’m looking to collaborate on intelligent WeChat applets.
+- 👯 I’m looking to collaborate on interesting open-source programs.
-- 🤔 I’m looking for help with machine learning
+- 🤔 I’m looking for help with large scale software system design skills.
-- 💬 Ask me about foods and games
+- 💬 Ask me about JJ Lin.

 [![Alexanderia's github stats](https://github-readme-stats.vercel.app/api?username=Alexanderia-Mike)](https://github.com/anuraghazra/github-readme-stats)